WebAhead/array-methods/README.md

 ---
 ## Filter

 The `filter()` method returns a new array created from all elements that pass a certain test preformed on an original array.
+The index argument is optional.

 ### When to use?
 **When you want to *filter* out elements in an array**